tizkovatereza/Llama-3.1/README.md

 ## Approaches to run code with Llama 3.1

 Similar to other LLMs (e.g., GPT or Claude), there are two different options to generate code with Llama 3.1.
-You can utilize the built-in function calling support, or you can add your own way to handle code generation.
+You can utilize the built-in function calling support (if your LLM provider supports that), or you can add your own way to handle code generation.

 ### 1. Built-in function calling
 This approach is native to Llama 3.1 and easy to use.
 The function calling means that you are allowed to add “tools” that the LLM can decide to call.
 The tools use tool definitions via JSON schemas, usually looking like this: